-There are two ways to know which version of Piwik you are using:
+There are several ways to know which version of Piwik you are using:

 Updating Piwik is easy and we hope you will always use the latest version of Piwik!
 It is possible to update from any old version to the latest one.
 Please see the Update guide for further instructions.